Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Introduction

-In Sec.~\ref{sec:bath_pov}, we provide a physical interpretation of the behavior of the gate fidelity we observed in Secs.~\ref{sec:single_reset}-\ref{sec:multiple_resets} in terms of the evolution of the quantum bath itself.
-After introducing the necessary tools for describing the exact statistics of the updated bath state for a general control history, we show that the observed error propagation between resets, as encoded by the quantum phases $\theta_{\textrm{q}, [k]}$, is explicitly due to an {\em error propagation on the bath side}, as reflected in changing statistical properties.
+In Sec.\,\ref{sec:bath_pov}, we provide a physical interpretation of the behavior of the gate fidelity we observed in Secs.\,\ref{sec:single_reset}-\ref{sec:multiple_resets} in terms of the evolution of the quantum bath itself.
+After introducing the necessary tools for describing the exact statistics of the updated bath state for a general control history, we show that the observed error propagation between resets, as encoded by the quantum phases $\theta_{\textrm{q}, [k]}$, is explicitly due to an \emph{error propagation on the bath side}, as reflected in changing statistical properties.
 In turn, the approximate reversal of the control history dependence for prolonged high-fidelity idling is shown to be due to an effective approximate re-equilibration of the bath statistics to their original values.
 We argue that such prolonged high-fidelity idling provides a systematic and robust way to re-obtain the original control performance, and therefore also approximately restore an error virtualization notion.
-We end in Sec.~\ref{sec:discussion} with a discussion of the possible implications of this costly re-equilibration step for fault-tolerant quantum architectures.
+We end in Sec.\,\ref{sec:discussion} with {a summary of our key findings and a discussion of their significance and implications in the context of QEC theory and realistic fault-tolerant architectures. }